Phrogz/PerfectGRUIndoorSchedule/README.md

 fully explore every possible schedule to find the best one.
 We have:

 * A league that plays once per week, over 4 weeks of play
-* 8 teams playing 12 games each week (each team playing 3 times)
+* 8 teams playing 12 games each week (each team playing 3 times per night)

 With 48 games to be played, a naive exploration of the space requires evaluating `48!` = 1.24e61 game combinations.
 This is infeasible.